- How to Select a Digital Accessibility Company

 - It provides better usability

-But there is definitely a learning curve to understanding both what your organization needs, and who is the right provider to meet those needs.
+But there is definitely a learning curve to understanding both what your organization needs, and selecting the best provider to meet those needs.

-At eSSENTIAL Accessibility, we provide Accessibility-as-a-Service to deliver an all-in-one solution,with legal expertise and training, to help our partners meet their accessibility goals.
+At eSSENTIAL Accessibility, we provide Accessibility-as-a-Service to deliver an all-in-one digital accessibility solution, with legal expertise and training, to help our partners meet their accessibility goals.
 To learn more about our services, get in touch with our team.

 What to do next

 We can help you meet WCAG standards and maintain ADA and AODA compliance:

 - Connect with us today to learn more about our comprehensive approach to digital accessibility, including our automated and manual auditing capabilities and extensive range of managed services.

 - Visit our resources section to download free white papers and webinars, and find our newest blogs on industry trends.